We may earn a commission when you sell with a company you find on our site. This never influences our rankings or advice.

 Homecoin reviews from customers

-Homecoin has mostly positive customer reviews, with a rating of 4.7 out of 5 based on over 300 reviews.
+Homecoin has mostly positive customer reviews, rated 4.6 out of 5 based on over 350 reviews.

-Positive reviews often highlight the impressive savings that customers get from the $95 MLS listing, which is among the lowest prices in the industry.
+Positive reviews often highlight the impressive savings customers get from the low-cost MLS listing, among the industry's lowest prices.

 While Homecoin’s no-frills plans mean customer support is limited, several reviewers were happy with the service provided.